-Nebraska Precision Riflemen will again host their annual “Battle of Breakneck” precision shooting match on Saturday, May 19th, with zero-in on Friday, May 18th.
+Nebraska Precision Riflemen will again host their annual “Battle of Breakneck” precision shooting match on Saturday and Sunday May 19 and 20th, with zero-in on Friday, May 18th.

 The shootout will take place approximately 16 miles South of Bridgeport, Nebraska in the rough and scenic country side.
 As before, this match will be a field style match with a mix of prone and positional shooting from both natural structures and man made barricades, however we intend to keep this match as much as possible in and on a natural/practical format.